Gamefist/Skuddbot-v2-wiki/Minigames/betting-shortcuts.md

 - [Double or Nothing](/Minigames/double-or-nothing.md)

 ## Global Shortcuts
+### Number
+An user may specify an number as a bet, this will then become their bet.

 ### Default Bet
 Specifying `bet` or nothing, will make the bet  be what the user's `DFAUALT_BET` user setting is set to.
 {% hint style="info" %}